 you were also raised up with Him through faith in the working of God, who

-desires by the Spirit, giving us access into the Most Holy Place through
+raised Him from the dead” (Col 2-11,12).
+We have access into the Most Holy Place through

 KJV